On facial recognition, surveillance, privacy, and the art project that tests whether we've given up.

 AI models are trained to make beautiful images.
 But for a surveillance experiment to work, the photos need to look like they came from someone's Facebook in 2013.

 A 34% error rate for dark-skinned women.
-A 1% error rate for white men.
-The systems get deployed anyway.
+Under 1% for white men.
+Facial recognition gets deployed anyway — and the people it misidentifies pay for it.

 Clearview AI built the world's largest facial recognition database by scraping every public photo it could find.
 You never consented.
 You probably can't opt out.